-- Australia ICOMOS Charter for the Conservation of Places of Cultural Significance (the Burra Charter) - Connected Corridors for Biodiversity: Guide to regulatory tools, financial incentives and other mechanisms for promoting biodiversity conservation on private property (December 2016).
-SSROC - Greater Sydney LLS Biodiversity Corridor Mapping) https://trade.maps.arcgis.com/apps/webappviewer/index.html?id=3afa804b96ac4d69a74 e9b1ed9780328) - Urban Ecology Renewal Investigation Project Report due for release early 2017 - o Guide to Traffic Generating Developments and TDT 2013/04a - Local Planning for Healthy Waterways Using NSW Water Quality; Objectives, Department of Environment and Conservation (June 2006) - Managing Urban Stormwater: Harvesting and Reuse Guidelines (Dec 2006) - WSUD Guidelines (Landcom 2009) - o Managing Urban Stormwater: Soils and Construction series - Waste Not Development Control Plan Guidelines (EPA 2008) - The Better Practice Guide for Multi-Unit Dwellings provides waste management strategies for multi-unit residential developments (DECC 2008) - The Better Practice for Public Place Recycling (DEC 2005), and - The Better Practice Guidelines for Waste Management and Recycling in Commercial and Industrial Facilities (EPA December 2012). - 1.7.
-Provide justification for the proposal in the context of the draft Central District Plan and the Sydney Metro project. - 1.8.
-Outline how the proposal considers the interface with existing and future land uses in the surrounding area including, but not limited to, land at Cope Street, Philip Street, McEvoy Street, Pitt Street and the wider area. - 1.9.
+- o Guide to Traffic Generating Developments [Link REDWatch] [NSW Transport] - Local Planning for Healthy Waterways Using NSW Water Quality Objectives [Link REDWatch], Department of Environment and Conservation (June 2006) - Managing Urban Stormwater: Harvesting and Reuse [Link REDWatch] (Dec 2006) - Water Sensitive Urban Design Guidelines [Link REDWatch] (Landcom 2009) - o Managing Urban Stormwater: Soils and Construction series [Link REDWatch] - o Waste Not Development Control Plan Guidelines [Link REDWatch] (EPA2008) - Better Practice Guide for Waste Management in Multi-Unit Dwellings [Link -REDWatch] (NSW: Environment) - Better Practice for Public Place Recycling [Link REDWatch] [NSW: Environment) - Better Practice Guidelines for Waste Management and Recycling in Commercial and Industrial Facilities [Link - REDWatch] (NSW: Environment) - 1.7.
+Provide justification for the proposal in the context of the draft Central District Plan [Link REDWatch], the Sydney Metro project and the renewal of the Waterloo Estate. - 1.8.
+Outline how the proposal considers the interface with existing and future land uses in the surrounding area including, but not limited to, land at Cope Street, Philip Street, McEvoy Street, Pitt Street Botany Road, Wellington Street, and Raglan Road and the wider area. - 1.9.
+Outline how the proposal will integrate with and reinforce the role of Central Sydney. - 1.9.1.10.
 Outline the historical significance of the site and how the proposal intends to be sympathetic to the local heritage assets within and adjacent to the Waterloo Estate and the conservation areas to the north, east and west.